matrix-org/matrix-spec-proposals/proposals/3161-printable-tickets.md

 In this format, the barcode is placed such that the edge of the Aztec code lies 2 millimetres from the top margin, and the barcode is laterally centred.
-Following a 2.75 millimetre blank zone below the Aztec code, the roomname shall be printed in bold, followed by room description after a line break, and the inviter/knock request creator of the room.
+Following a 2.75 millimetre blank zone below the Aztec code, the room name shall be printed in bold, followed by the room ID in italics after a line break, then the room description after another line break, then the inviter/knock request creator of the ticket after yet another line break, respectively.
+The font to be used is Helvetica/Arial in 8pt.

 ## Alternatives